canonical/checkbox/CONTRIBUTING.md

 Example:

-    Run Shellcheck on bin dir scripts
+>Run Shellcheck on bin dir scripts
+>

-    The test command to manage.py currently looks for python unittests in the provider tests/ directory.
-This change searches the bin/ directory for files with suffix .sh and automatically generates a unittest that runs the shellcheck command on the file.
+>The test command to manage.py currently looks for python unittests
+>in the provider tests/ directory.
+This change searches the bin/
+>directory for files with suffix .sh and automatically generates
+>a unittest that runs the shellcheck command on the file.

 ### Linking a pull request to a GitHub issue

-See the [GitHub documentation] for more information.
+See the [Linking a PR - GitHub documentation] for more information.

 ### Splitting work in separate commits if required